ishan-bhardwaj/notes/Java/Spring/1_Maven.md

 - If maven is not installed in your system, use maven wrapper files i.e. `mvnw`, otherwise use the installed maven commands i.e. `mvn`.
 - Compile and test - `mvnw clean compile test`
 - Packaging - `mvnw package`
-- Run spring boot app - `mvnw spring-boot:run`
+- Two options for running the app -
+    1. Use `java -jar myapp.jar`
+    2. Use Spring Boot Maven plugin - `mvnw spring:boot run`

 > [!TIP]
 > `Spring Boot Starters` provide a curated list of maven dependencies grouped together which reduces the amount of maven configuration.
 It contains spring-web, spring-webmvc, hibernate-validator, json, tomcat etc.